MHenderson/MHenderson/README.md

 - [room-squares-animation](https://github.com/MHenderson/room-squares-animation) - animate sequences of partial Room squares.

+## Latin Squares

-I am also working on an R package ([{keedwell}](https://github.com/MHenderson/keedwell)) for completion and embedding problems for latin squares.
+I am also working on an R package [{keedwell}](https://github.com/MHenderson/keedwell) about completion and embedding problems for latin squares.

 The usage of {keedwell} is demonstrated in the following two repositories: